-working with sensors and motors, reading Physical computing : Sensing and controlling the physical world with computers.
+About Sensing and controlling the physical world with computers.
 O’Sullivan, D., & Igoe, T. (2004).
-Boston, MA: Thomson. interesting quotes about “lost” characters in ASCII table“Another point of confusion stems from the fact that the first 32 entries in the ASII table are control characters, like the “carriage return”( ASCII 13) and “line feed”( ASCII 10), are familiar to you from word processing.
+Boston, MA: Thomson. interesting quotes about “lost” characters in ASCII table “Another point of confusion stems from the fact that the first 32 entries in the ASII table are control characters, like the “carriage return”( ASCII 13) and “line feed”( ASCII 10), are familiar to you from word processing.
 Some of them, like “bell”(ASII 7), are left over from the old teletype days.
 Sending these numbers can cause confusion in environments that can only interpret text characters becaue either nothing shos up, or you get a bunch of garbage characters( square, smiley faces, and other dingbat characters).p142

-the machine talks to each other in a foreign language, we gave and forgot about it , they still talk this language< Check the ASCII control characters table from old teletype days>
+It is noticeable that the machines talk to each other in a foreign language, we gave and forgot about it , they still talk this language.
+How about checking the ASCII control characters table from old teletype days>?

-<Define the Network of artefacts contolled via OSC touch?
-Network is the Mask, its artefacts are the nodes>
+Possibility to define the Network of artefacts controlled via OSC touch?
+Network would be the Mask, its artifacts, the nodes.

 Theory : The Use of Masks in Counseling: “Creating Reflective Space By: Heather C. Trepal -Wollenzier and Kelly L. Wester Trepal- Wollenzier, H. C., & Wester, K. L. (2002).
 The use of masks in counseling: Creating reflective space.Journal of Clinical Activities, Assignments & Handouts in Psychotherapy Practice, 2(2), 123 – 130

 ” ..mask can be used in counseling: (a) to represent two sides of a

 conflict or dilemma, (b) to express one’s identity in a group, (c) to explore dreams and imagery, or (d) to express a social role “.